 Mix 2 parts paint to 1 part baking soda.
 As mentioned many times, you need to mix the powder very well into the paint.
 The baking soda recipe is very gritty when applied.
 For this reason, I do not recommend using it to make chalk paint.

-I have seen many different chalk paint recipes and would only recommend using calcium carbonite as a substitute for the plaster of Paris.
-I have discovered using baking soda, sanded or non-sanded grout and both work, however, the paint finish is very rough no matter how much you mix the products together.
-The baking soda and the grout also dry out the paint mixture very quickly.
+I have seen many different chalk paint recipes and would only recommend using calcium carbonate recipe as a substitute for the plaster of Paris recipe.
+I have discovered using baking soda, sanded or unsanded grout works, however, the paint finish is very rough no matter how much you mix the products.
+The baking soda and the non-sanded grout mixtures dry out very quickly.

 Once I began selling my painted furniture, I decided to start buying manufactured chalk paint.
 I did not want to sell an inferior product.
 I wanted my finished-painted pieces to last over time.
-Yes, they are more expensive, however, my reputation as a quality furniture painter was more important than saving a few dollars.
+Yes, the name brand chalk paints are more expensive, however, my reputation as a quality furniture painter was more important than saving a few dollars.

 The other big decision was the manufactured chalk paint sprayed on better than my homemade chalk paint.
-Spraying on paint is a huge time saving so what I spent on product saved me on time with spraying.
+Spraying on paint is a huge time saving so what I spent on a quart of brand name chalk paint saved me on time with spraying.
+I also did not want to take the chance of clogging up the paint sprayer.

 Painting tips when using homemade chalk paint on furniture

 - Mix and then mix some more.
 You need to continually mix the paint as you go.
-You also may need to add in some water to keep it at the right consistency.
+You may also need to add some water to keep it at the right consistency.
+The open-air time tends to thicken up the paint mixture.

-- After the first coat dries, use light grit sandpaper, 400 or higher, to smooth out the finish in between coats.
-Do this after every coat.
+- After the first coat dries, use a light grit sanding block, 400 or higher, to smooth out any gritty texture.
+Then continue to the second coat of paint.
+Sanding between coats of paint allows for a smoother finish.

-- If your paint seems to be too coarse, add a bit more paint to the mix, thin it out with water, and strain it with this mesh paint strainer.
+- If your paint seems to be too coarse, add a bit more paint to the mix, thin it out with a little water, and strain it with this mesh paint strainer.

-- Some DIY chalk-painted furniture may need to be distressed as it may not give you the smooth finish you were hoping for.
+- Some DIY chalk-painted furniture may need to have a distressed look as it may not give you the smooth finish you were hoping for.

-- Seal all chalk-painted furniture with a wax or my favorite matte sealer.
+- Seal all chalk-painted furniture with furniture wax or my favorite matte finish sealer.
+For best results, you NEED to seal your homemade chalk paint recipe.

-I found these leather top-end tables at a garage sale and knew they would have a great future with a little paint.
+I found these leather top-end tables at a thrift store and knew they would have a great future with a little prep work and paint.

 I used 2 coats of my DIY chalk-like paint to cover the tables completely.
 For those who want to know I used Sherwin Williams color #SW7018 Dovetail to make my chalk-like paint.
-I used Frog Tape Shape Tape Painting Tape, Chevron Design, 1.81 Inches x 25 Yards, 282549 to achieve my chevron pattern.
+I used Frog Tape Shape Tape Painting Tape, Chevron Design, 1.81 Inches x 25 Yards, 282549 to achieve the chevron pattern.
 You could make your own chevron pattern, but I decided my time was worth buying the pattern tape.
-I then mixed a lighter color version of my chalk-like paint and dry brushed that on top of the chevron tape.
+I then mixed a lighter version of the homemade chalk paint by adding in some white paint and used a dry brush method on top of the chevron tape.
 Once I removed the tape, the darker gray color showed through, giving the tables a distressed white-washed look.

 This spindle 3-tier shelf was a roadside find.
 I used the same color as the leather top tables above.
 I distressed them quite a bit as it was hard to get a smooth finish on the spindles.

-Making your own chalk paint is not only easy, but it’s also a great way to save money.
+Making your own chalk-style paint is not only easy, but it’s also the best way to save money.
 By following the best practices and using one of the easy recipes above, you can make high-quality chalk paint that will give your furniture projects a beautiful finish.
 And if you run into any problems along the way or need more help painting furniture, check out these other great resources.

 Join the DD Community!